 Skip to main content

-Predictive control of crystallisation through correlative studies of molecular fragments
+Predictive design of drug co-crystals through correlative studies of inter-molecular interactions

 PGR-P-1535